 It was further suggested that Inga might have met up with a ‘squaddie’, that is a British Army member, returning to the North of Ireland on the ferry to resume duty.
 Coming, as she did, from a country that was awash with military from all over the world, it was felt that Inga might have struck up a rapport with him and trusted him sufficiently to take up any offer of a lift or accommodation.
 However, this line of enquiry did not yield any tangilble results.
 The wiser heads amongst the investigating officers believed that in the then-current political situation, any unarmed British officer would be travelling incognito, and would not have wanted it to be known that he was a member of the British Army, viewed by a certain section of the population to be a force of occupation…For this very reason it was felt that, if indeed there was a soldier on the ferry, then the chances that he would identify himself as such to anyone, even a fellow passenger as pretty as Inga, were remote.

-I have to say I find that reasoning at best unconvincing.
+Although I don’t believe a member of the armed forces was responsible for Inga’s murder, I have to say I find that particular line of reasoning unconvincing.
 First of all, Inga-Maria was German and had never even been to Northern Ireland before nor did she know anyone who lived there.
 She was also not planning to even stay in the province any longer than approximately one day.
 For any or all of those reasons I don’t believe that a soldier or a member of military personnel who may have attempted to befriend her on the boat would have had any grounds to feel particularly concerned about revealing the nature of his profession to her.
 Furthermore, Inga-Maria was beautiful, uncommonly so.
 Given the nature of attraction it’s a not-uncommon practice for men to deviate from an established pattern of behaviour in the event of crossing paths with a beautiful woman.
 Lust is one of the most powerful influences possible on a person’s psyche, men most of all.
 In addition to that, why would there even have been any need for such an individual to reveal to Inga-Maria that he was a soldier or a member of military personnel if that is what he was?
 People lie all the time, certainly killers have been long shown to be willing to go to great lengths to lure a would-be victim into letting their guard down, lengths considerably greater than inventing a fradulent account of their life or masquerading in the guise of a fictitious profession.
 He or they could literally have told her anything and, notwithstanding the fact she was not considered overly-naive, how was she to know they might be lying?

 I also think the fact that she died of a broken neck, a method of mortal combat very few people would be sufficiently skilled at to be able to execute with such lethal consequences, is highly-significant and ought to have remained a key line of enquiry.
 And even if the killer or killers did reveal that they were members of the military, I don’t believe such people would be afraid of revealing their military background to a vulnerable teenage tourist travelling on her own at night to a country she’d never been to before – particularly given what was presumably their knowledge that they were more than capable of killing her and in the process silencing her.
 There are no reports of her having spoken with anyone on that boat, and all indications are that she was taken straight off the boat to where she was attacked and killed.
 So who would a soldier have had to fear her divulging the information that he was a soldier to?
 She didn’t know anyone in Ireland, North or South.
 And never communicated with anyone on the boat or during the very short time she was alive in the North, other than quite possibly with her killers.